SwirlNetworks/swirl-sdk-ios/README.md

 * Content: Support for interstitials, deep links and custom content types (optional)

 ## Documentation and Resources
-There are a number of additional documents and resource available to facilitate the integration and use of the Swirl Proximity Framework.
+There are a number of additional documents and resources available to facilitate the integration and use of the Swirl Proximity Framework.

 #### For Implementation
 * [Swirl Proximity Developer Guide](./docs/swirl-proximity-developer-guide-ios.md)